e-dant/shoestring/README.md

 - VCS (built-in)
 - C++/PHP/Node.js/Go/etc.

-It's the framework we built to host [our website](https://edant.io).
-The source for our website is available in full in this repository.
-We consider it an example project.
+It's the framework we built to manage [our website](https://edant.io).

 We hope you enjoy it.

+## Licenses

+The majority of this project are licensed permissively with the MIT License.
+There are things which this project uses (such as Bootstrap and Boost) which may have different, but always permissive, licenses.

 ## Getting started